Hydrohaven/Hydrohaven/README.md

 I'm pretty much a beginner when it comes to programming as a lot of my knowledge comes from self-teaching myself some random stuff but I'd love to learn more through actual classes and courses here UCI and whatever other resources I find.

+I LOVE K-pop and my favorite groups are IZ*ONE, LE SSERAFIM, and aespa

 #### [LinkedIn](https://www.linkedin.com/in/joshua-sullivan-0b4193292/)
 #### [Contact Me!](mailto:jmsulli3@uci.edu)